ministryofjustice/staff-device-logging-infrastructure/README.md

 - Run `aws-vault exec moj-pttp-shared-services -- terraform workspace new <myname>` (replace `<myname>` with your own name).
 - Run `aws-vault exec moj-pttp-shared-services -- terraform workspace list` and make sure that your new workspace with your name is selected.
 - If you don't see your new workspace selected, run `aws-vault exec moj-pttp-shared-services -- terraform workspace select <myname>`.
-- Create a `terraform.tfvars` in the root of the project and populate it with the default developer Terraform settings.
+- Create a file named `terraform.tfvars` in the root of the project and populate it with the default developer Terraform settings.
 You can find a completed example of this in 1password7, in a vault named "PTTP".
 Update the field `owner_email` to your own email address.
 - Edit your aws config (usually found in `~/.aws/config`) to include the key value pair of `region=eu-west-2` for both the `profile moj-pttp-dev` and the `profile moj-pttp-shared-services` workspaces.
 - Run `aws-vault exec moj-pttp-shared-services -- terraform plan` and check that for an output.
 If it appears as correct terraform output, run `aws-vault exec moj-pttp-shared-services -- terraform apply`.